syncfusion-content/ej2-react-docs/ej2-react/grid/columns/column-rendering.md

 # Column Rendering in React Grid Component

-Columns in the [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) define the structure and presentation of data.
+Columns in the Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) define the structure and presentation of data.
 This section outlines manual, automatic, and dynamic rendering approaches to ensure clarity and flexibility in grid design.

 ## Define columns manually